kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 The training data used for training the model is satellite imagery from United States Geological Survey (USGS), which provides extensive collection of [publicly available](https://earthexplorer.usgs.gov/) high-resolution aerial orthoimagery from across the United States.
 It can be the case, that the roof materials and shapes in Germany are different to the ones in the US, leading to errors.
-There can also be a difference in camera hardware, which representents colors in a slightly different way.
+There can also be a difference in camera hardware, which represents colors in a slightly different way.

 However, the result of the segmentation step is a folder with segmentation bitmaps with each bitmap corresponding to a single input image.